TynanSylvester/TyD/Readme.md

 The core building block of a TyD document is the name/value pair.
 This pair is called a _record_.

 The name comes first, followed by some whitespace or newlines, followed by the value.
+After the record end, a new record can begin on the same line.
+Multiple record ends in a row are allowed; empty records are ignored.

     name1 value1
     name2        value2         # As much whitespace as you want between name and value name3                       # Value can be on another line after name value3
+    name4 value4; name5 value5  # Multiple string records on one line
+    [listItem] {name6 value6}   # Multiple list/table records on one line
+    ;;;                         # Multiple record ends in a row are ignored

 ### Name